michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-05-14-newsletter.md

   added a limit on the maximum number of signature-checking operations (sigops) a block could contain, and versions of this limit were applied to later P2SH and segwit v0 scripts.
-However, one problem with this limit is that it requires miners consider two factors when trying to select what valid transactions to include in a block: fee density (fee/vbyte) and sigop density (sigops/vbyte).
+However, one problem with this limit is that miners must consider two factors when trying to select what valid transactions to include in a block: fee density (fee/vbyte) and sigop density (sigops/vbyte).
 This is much more difficult than just optimizing block composition based on a